 Alcohol

-Alcohol is one of the most commonly available and widely used substance among Americans.
-The proliferation of beer, wine, and other such spirits have contributed to an overwhelming number of those who have developed a substance abuse disorder.
-Annually, around 95,000 people die from alcohol-related causes in the United States.
-Most of these deaths were caused by health disorders stemming from long-term drinking.
-Such health disorders that can be spurred from alcohol dependence are: ¹¹
+Alcohol is one of the most commonly available and widely used substances among Americans.
+Annually, around 95,000 people die from alcohol-related causes in the United States. ⁷ Most of these deaths were caused by health disorders of long-term drinking, such as: ⁸

 - Heart disease